 - The oldest living organisms on earth are trees.
 Some trees can live for more than 1,000 years, and a few live considerably longer.
 There is a 4,841 year old bristlecone pine, Pinus longaeva, located at Schulman Grove in California, USA.
 The age of this tree has been determined by carbon-dating, and core sample drilling.

-- Trees are widely used for Fruit production, such as Apple Trees, Orange Trees and Fig Trees.
+- Trees are widely used for Fruit production, such as Apple Trees, Plum Trees and Fig Trees.
 Tree pollination and harvesting of fruit, wood and other tree products can be a major part of many rural and national economies.

 - Dendrology; The science of trees, the name is from the Greek word "Dendron" for tree.